 New Delhi: The family of former prime minister Lal Bahadur Shastri has hailed a recent Central Information Commission (CIC) order directing that the records of the Raj Narain Committee – constituted in 1977 to look into the mysterious death of Shastri in 1966 – should be made public.

-Pleased with the CIC order, the fourth-eldest of Shastri’s six children, Anil Shastri, said: “My family and I personally laud this decision of the CIC because this demand was being raised for a long time now.
+Pleased with the CIC order, the fourth-eldest of Shastri’s six children, Anil Shastri, said: “Our demand was being raised for a long time now.
 All the documents pertaining to Shastri ji’s death should be made public.
 If Subhas Chandra Bose’s documents have been made public, then so should Shastri ji’s.”

-Shastri died on January 11, 1966, in Tashkent, then the Soviet Union, barely hours after he signed the post-1965 Indo-Pak War declaration with Pakistan President Mohammad Ayub Khan.
-Then Soviet premier Alexei Kosygin had moderated the talks.
-Though his death was passed off as one caused due to heart attack, the family believes he was poisoned and has laid out several reasons for its apprehensions.
+Shastri died on January 11, 1966, in Tashkent – then in the Soviet Union – barely hours after he signed the post-1965 Indo-Pak War declaration with Pakistan president Mohammad Ayub Khan.
+Soviet premier Alexei Kosygin moderated the talks.
+Though his death was said to be the result of heart attack, the family believes he was poisoned.

 Responsibility of PMO to inform people what happened to former PM

 In his order, information commissioner M. Sridhar Acharyulu had directed the PMO, the external affairs ministry and the home ministry to state the categories of documents pertaining to Shastri’s death which were available with them.
 He said they have a “constitutional duty to inform and the people have legitimate expectation to know the truth behind the death of their beloved leader”.

 Further, he added that it was the “primary responsibility of the PMO to inform the people what happened to late Lal Bahadur Shastri, who once was its head.”